jadummer/learning_ruby/README.md

 - [x] Script 7: Open one JSON file and print each image @id using, getting each `@id` using Hash#dig

+  - [ ] OOPS: My bad, the manifest was a bad choice here.
+It doesn't really exercise the `Hash#dig` method.
+So, do this, open and load `data/ds-catalog-dump-20230328.json` and use `Hash#dig` to get the `label` for each 'item'.

 The next scripts don’t deal with JSON; so you’re starting over

 - [x] Script 8: Open your ARK list and print each line to the screen, using the `File.open() do |f| ... end` block.

+   - [ ] OOPS, again: There's only one ARK here.
+Do you have a file with more ARK IDs you could use here?

 - [x] Script 9: Reimplement your `normalize_string` method, open your ARK list, and print each normalized string to the screen; use the `do ... end` block; try the `/.../` and `%r(...)` notations.